toddbranch/ECE382/labs/lab8/index.md

   1. Door 1 - Required Functionality
   2. Door 2 - B Functionality
   3. Door 3 - A Functionality
+  4. Bonus!
+Navigate from the A door back to the entrance using the same algorithm.
 4. Your robot must solve the maze in less than three minutes.
 5. Your robot will be stopped if it touches the wall more than twice.
 6. Your robot must use the IR sensors to find its path through the maze.